Artificial selection of communities drives the emergence of structured interactions: Introduction

-In order to complement these studies, we consider complex communities composed of a large number of species, and develop analytical methods to address the statistical features of the evolutionary dynamics of such complex ecosystems.
-Approaches from statistical physics have been largely used to address the ecology of {\it species-rich} communities \cite{mayWillLargeComplex1972,buninEcologicalCommunitiesLotkaVolterra2017,biroliMarginallyStableEquilibria2018,altieri2021properties,qian_balance_2020,garcia2021well}.
-Generalized Lotka-Volterra equations with random interactions are an important null model for community ecology and a first step towards more realistic descriptions of the dynamics of complex ecosystems.
-Here, we propose and analyze a simplified model that tackles in general terms the effect of collective-level selection on the structure of interspecific interactions in species-rich communities.
-We study the evolution of collective functions in the limit when the ecological and evolutionary time scales are separated, where novelty is provided by mutations that affect collective functions.
-We derive a general equation describing the change along an evolutionary trajectory of the species interaction matrix.
-We show that selection for increased community size imprints a low-dimensional structure on such matrix, which results in the emergence of a global mutualistic term akin to collective cross-feeding.
-Our analytic results explain the effect of the number of replicate communities, community richness and diversity, nature of ecological interactions and magnitude of the mutational steps in determining the speed and attainability of a given target function upon which selection acts.
-This analysis reveals that community-level selection creates structure in interactions by progressively evolving a complex, structured matrix from an initially featureless one.
+Here, we address the evolution of the inter-species interaction matrix when selection is imposed on a collective function.
+In order to highlight the effect of community-level selection, we chose to represent mutations as a process that randomly changes interactions without biasing the evolution of the target function.
+This simplification allows us to analytically derive, in the limit where the ecological and evolutionary time scales are separated, the equation for the matrix dynamics, which captures the effects of community-level selection on interactions.
+When the function to be maximised is the total abundance, selection drives the emergence of a global mutualistic term akin to collective cross-feeding.
+Our analytic results predict the interplay of different parameters, including choice of the ancestral community, number of communities and the nature of mutations, in determining the speed and attainability of the target function.
+This analysis reveals that community-level selection modifies interactions by progressively evolving a complex, structured matrix from an initially featureless one.